I. POLICY OVERVIEW

 2. Any individual(s) who has responsibility for campus security but who does not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into the College’s property);

 3. Any individual or organization specified in an institution’s statement of campus security policy as an individual or organization to which students and employees should report criminal offenses.
-For purposes of this College, this individual is the Vice President of Student Services; and
+For purposes of this College, this individual is the Dean of Student Services; and

 4. An official or someone who has significant responsibility for student and campus activities, including, but not limited to: student housing, student discipline and campus judicial proceedings.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on the College’s behalf.